 Taking action toward our goals is certainly necessary and important.
 However, it does mean you have to stop telling yourself that hard work is the answer to your success and stop trying and expecting everything to be difficult.

-A challenge is fun to attempt and tests your abilities.
+A challenge can be fun to attempt.
+They test your abilities.
 Challenges encourage you to try something new.
 To reach beyond what you already know you are capable of doing.

 So, today, I challenge you.